UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ## Operations

-We can define basic operations on compositional identifications.
+We can define basic operations on the yoneda identifications.
 They all enjoy strict computational properties.

 ### Action of functions on yoneda identifications